rangle/ngCourse2/handout/bootstrapping/file_structure.md

 # Understanding the File Structure

 To get started let's create a bare-bones Angular 2 application with a single component.
-To do this we'll need the following files:
+To do this we need the following files:

 - *app/app.component.ts* - this is where we define our root component
+- *app/app.module.ts* - the entry Angular Module to be bootstrapped
 - *index.html* - this is the page the component will be rendered in
-- *app/boot.ts* - is the glue that combines the component and page together
+- *app/index.ts* - is the glue that combines the component and page together

 *app/app.component.ts*